 Still, he needed to find water.
 He had food now, so that was good, but finding water was going to be a little more difficult…unless it rained.
 Rainwater would do just as well.

 Irgruuk recovered a primitive stone knife one of these primitive young men had left behind in his primitive haste.
-Now he also had a tool with which to cut, albeit a tiny one in his huge hands.
+Now Irgruuk also had a tool with which to cut, albeit a tiny one in his huge hands.

 It occurred to him that he would do well to follow the hasty tracks of the fleeing natives.
-Where they fled to had to lead to water, so he picked up the stone knife, tucked it into his bearskin loincloth, and then slung the dead stag over his left shoulder.
+Where they had fled to had to lead to water, so he picked up the stone knife, tucked it into his bearskin loincloth, and then slung the dead stag over his left shoulder.

 He smiled to himself, his face splitting wide to reveal his large, broad, flat teeth.
 He had not been here for even an hour, and already he was ahead of the curve.
 This was his first time scouting an entirely new world, and he was clearly a natural for it…The Imperium would be pleased.